ahuh/docker-arm-transmissionvpn/README.md

 /downloaddir
 /incompletedir
 /transmissionhome
+/squidconfig
 ```
 Note: the directory `/downloaddir/SickRage` will be used by the SickRage Docker container in order to move tv shows files after download.

 The container will automatically create a `settings.json` file in the transmission home dir.<br />
 * WARNING : the `settings.json` file will be overwritten automatically at each start.
 Do not modify it: change parameters in `docker-run.sh` and `docker-params.sh` instead, and recreate the container.
 * With PIA VPN, the transmission connection port will be automatically changed at launch if port forwarding is available.

+The container will automatically create a `squid.conf` file in the squid3 config dir.<br />
+* WARNING : the `squid.conf` file will be overwritten automatically at each start.
+Do not modify it: change parameters in `docker-run.sh` and `docker-params.sh` instead, and recreate the container.
+* The parameter `LOCAL_NETWORK` is required by squid3 (source network allowed for HTTP proxy).
+* To connect to the HTTP proxy from the local network : just point to the Docker host server, and to the port mapped to Docker container port 3128.

 ## HOW-TOs